RedTigerbear/getdata-013/README.md

 Files was unzipped to the R working directory to the folder named "UCI HAR Dataset"

 In this project, you can find:
--run_analysis.R: the R-code run on the data set -tidy_data.txt: the clean data extracted from the original data using run_analysis.R -codeBook.md: the CodeBook reference to the variables in Tidy.txt -README.md: the analysis of the code in run_analysis.R
+- run_analysis.R: the R-code run on the data set
+- tidy_data.txt: the clean data extracted from the original data using run_analysis.R
+- codeBook.md: the CodeBook reference to the variables in Tidy.txt
+- README.md: the analysis of the code in run_analysis.R